textX/textX/docs/process.md

 !!! note
     For supporting previous versions only bugfix releases will be made.
 The process is similar.
-The difference is that we base our release process of the `support` branch instead of `master`.
-Thus we skip step 1, in step 5 we create PR against the support branch, and we don't do steps 13 and 14.
+The difference for support release would be that release process would be based of the `support` branch instead of the `master` branch as is done for regular releases.
+Thus we would skip step 1, in step 5 we would create PR against the support branch, and we won't do steps 13 and 14.